pth11/pth11.github.io/README.md

-## Data Analyst
+## Business Intelligence Consultant
-*A fresher Data Analyst who loves to play with code and figures to create amazing stories*
+*I love to play with code and figures to create amazing stories*

 [in/pth11](https://www.linkedin.com/in/pth11/) - thuhuongphan11@gmail.com